-Transfer Agency Cost Survey
+Transfer Agency P&L Survey

 Over the past decade, the transfer agency landscape has changed dramatically.
 There has been a massive shift to omnibus accounts, so fund companies now hold only a small number of direct retail accounts on their books.
 With this account migration and shift in responsibilities to intermediaries, transfer agency costs have been replaced by the payment of shareholder servicing fees.

 Barrington conducted our Transfer Agency Cost Survey from 2004 through 2011.
-Because of the transition of the business, we retired the survey in 2013.
-However, at the behest of many fund companies that want to evaluate transfer agency costs by distribution channel, we re-launched the survey in 2015.
-(As with all Barrington benchmarking surveys, only participating firms receive a copy of the final report; each participant’s report is customized to allow comparisons against randomized representations of the other participants’ anonymous responses.)
+Because of the transition of the business, we retired the survey in 2013; at the behest of fund companies that wanted to evaluate transfer agency costs by distribution channel, we re-launched the survey in 2015.
+In 2018, firms want to understand not only their costs but also the profitability of whatever portion of transfer agency they retain in-house.